eeeschwartz/next/content-workshop-2/index.md

 ## Share analytics: in-page searches broken out by start page

 * [Example](https://docs.google.com/spreadsheets/d/1Kt9nilIxycAp6BnQGjQPLhJSy4uKujOHk63gnWjdb4w/pubhtml) from the planning dept
-* These indicate that a unmet expectation when a user visited a page
+* These happen when the user is looking for certain information on a page but can't find it: they give up and use the search bar.
-* What changes will you make based on the list of in-page searches?
+* What changes could you make based on the list of in-page searches?

 ## Milestones for next week